 Versioning is a crucial part of API design.
 It gives developers the ability to improve their API without breaking the client's applications when new updates are rolled out.
-The final details of API versioning will be established once the DIP Service Provider is on-board as they will have their preferred methods to use.

 Due to the complexity of the data exchange between Market Participants and the DIP being mostly in the format of the messages where minor versioning is required, the proposal is for API versioning through custom headers.
 However, entity versioning, where there are major changes to the API then versioning through URI path would be more suitable.